Vismitha974/KodNest-Python/track/M01-understanding-python/T01-programming-languages-and-python/M01-T01-ST01-L-welcome-to-python-track/work/README.md

 ## My Career Goal

-I want to become a Python Developer
+I want to become a Python Developer .

 ## What I Understood Today

 Complete these sentences:

-Programming means:it is a way to solve the real world problem using logic and instruction
+Programming means:it is a way to solve the real world problem using logic and instruction .

-Python is: Dynamic language
+Python is: Dynamic language .

-In this track, I will learn: how to apply my logic using python syntax.
+In this track, I will learn: how to apply my logic using python syntax .